aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 ### other vaccines
-Even if MMR does not cause autism -- and I think it does not -- it doesnt mean that the battery of the total ~20 doses infants get together doesnt cause autism.
-It is not just about magnitude: most other vaccines in today's vaccine schedule work very differently.
+Even if MMR does not cause autism -- and I think it does not -- it doesn't mean that the battery of the total ~20 doses infants get together doesnt cause autism.
+It is not just about the 20x magnitude: most other vaccines in today's vaccine schedule work very differently.
 MMR is a live virus vaccine: the virus in it infects the human body and replicates just like any other virus would: it just has been modified/attenuated to not cause the disease that the actual Measles virus may cause in children.
 But it is similar enough to the actual measles virus that the antibodies that the body develops against the vaccine version are effective in combating the actual measles virus: very cool technology.